Domtuber/Band/README.md

-We went the extra mile in our website creation.
+We went the extra mile with our footer.
+The footer is composed of 3 'blocks' for each type of navigation link.

 We did however run into problems with image files which was out of our control, but in the end everything is how it should be.
 Amro Music does not have a working website.

+We did not create custom images or videos for the client.